 Symptoms

-You might see the following error in AutoSSL, or other errors or timeouts when trying to connect to your server's public IP address using curl, dig, or other software.
+You may see the following error in AutoSSL or other errors or timeouts when trying to connect to your server's public IP address using curl, dig, or other software.
 Typically when this issue occurs, the internal IP address in /var/cpanel/cpnat can be accessed while the public IP cannot.

 If you follow the testing advice, the output below confirms the issue: